19 Best Colorants For Epoxy Resin

 19. Holographic resin Glitter

-Holographic glitter is like a burst of magic in your creative projects, adding an enchanting and multidimensional sparkle that dances with light.
+Holographic glitter is like a burst of magic in your creative projects, adding a wonderful sparkle that dances with light.

 holographic glitters for resin